- From the Second Master 29 January

 Is the School now closed?

 All the pupils are now safely home or with friends.
-Our immediate priorities are now making sure that we follow the stringent government guidance, that all of our staff are safe and well, that we are preparing for next term and, lastly, playing our part in contributing fully to the national response to coronavirus.
-We are in contact with our MP, with Dorset County Council and with numerous other local organisations and charities about the support that volunteer staff from Bryanston might offer over the Easter period.
+Our immediate priorities are now making sure that we follow the stringent government guidance, that all of our staff are safe and well, that we are preparing for the Summer term and, lastly, playing our part in contributing fully to the national response to coronavirus.

 What contingency plans are in place to support pupils while they are away from School?